46th G7 summit: Selection of Camp David

-Postponements and Cancellation
+Postponements and cancellation

 In response to the coronavirus pandemic, Trump canceled the G7 at Camp David and said that the meeting would be conducted by video conference, as in the case of a G7 session held on 16 April 2020.
 Later, however, Trump suggested that the G7 could be held in person at the White House or Camp David.
-In late May 2020, German Chancellor Angela Merkel declined Trump's invitation to attend a G7 summit in late June, citing the ongoing coronavirus pandemic.
+In late May 2020, German Chancellor Angela Merkel declined Trump's invitation to attend a G7 summit in late June, citing the ongoing pandemic.
 French President Emmanuel Macron, who is closely aligned with Merkel, made a phone call to Trump stating that the entire G7 should be present in person at a summit.
 British Prime Minister Boris Johnson also suggested that he favored an in-person gathering.
 On May 30, 2020, Trump delayed the summit until at least September 2020.

 In August 2020, Trump said that he wanted to delay the summit until after the November 2020 election.
 No summit took place subsequently.